 The Trial of Ash: To begin their journey to the Infernal rank, initiates must prove their initial worth in a fight against any wolf within the Nekros ranks.
 The initiate must not only participate in this fight, but they must also win in order to progress to the next Trial.
 Doulos may be forced to participate by any member of the Demon ranks, and if they refuse to fight to the best of their ability, they are subject to torture and execution.

 The Trial of Embers: Once an initiate successfully completes the Trial of Ash, they must then prove their worth in a battle against a wolf outside of the pack’s ranks.
-They must not only defeat this wolf, they must also capture them and return them to the rank of Doulos within the pack.
-A wolf completing this trial may be absent from the pack for months on end, but they will not be welcomed back within the ranks of Demon until they have captured their target.
+They must defeat this wolf and bring some form of proof that they have done so to the Devil.

 The Trial of Fire: In the final Trial of Fire, an initiate must prove their worth in a battle against a wolf within the Demon ranks.
 They must not only participate, but they must win this battle in order to successfully earn the full rank of Infernal.